 I’m happy to say he was keen to agree, stating that he’d love to act in this piece also and that he had some additional ideas too, would I mind if we chatted about them?
 Not at all and so we set to work creating Midnight Man.

 Hunter was a pleasure to work with, his exuberant creative energy knew no bounds and he contributed greatly.
-He also said that he’d put in a good word for me with Deborah Mailman for The National Treasures Clip’D Series and I’m holding him to that 🙂 this film
+He also said that he’d put in a good word for me with Deborah Mailman for The National Treasures Clip’D Series and I’m holding him to that 🙂

 Work to Date